theHdd4/TrinityFastAPIDjangoReact/cloudflared/README.md

 This directory contains a standalone compose file for running the Cloudflare Tunnel used by the Trinity stack.

-Ensure the `trinity-net` network exists (it is created automatically when the backend stack is started).
+Ensure the `trinity-net` network exists.
+It is created automatically when the backend stack is started via `../scripts/start_backend.sh`.
 If running the tunnel before the other containers you can create it manually:

 ```bash
 docker network create trinity-net